-This work needs to be done on each and every page of your site.
+This work needs to be done on each and every page of your site using a specialized tool, or tools to be more precise.
 It helps structure the information on your site so when search engine crawlers (software) visit your site they can quickly and easily categorize the content.

 You can see the title tags of any page by hovering over the tab in the browser window of that page.
 Google’s crawlers read from left to right.
 So, the following site is categorized as ‘Residential Garage Door Repair’.

-Remember, Google wants its customers (Internet searchers) to have the best experience finding EXACTLY what they are searching for – that is success in Google’s eyes.
+Remember, search engines want their clients (every internet user) to have the best experience learning about EXACTLY what they are searching for – that is success in Google’s and other platforms’ eyes.

 In order to build authority (in the eyes of search engines) for your website. you will need:

 - Geographical listings (Google My Business)

 Small companies should expect an SEO to know the personas of their ideal customers and translate that into the keywords people search for on the internet.
 They are your guide for what information and knowledge resources you should be putting on your site and best practices to help position it well on search engines, so take your time to run a thorough analysis of this information.

 Sidenote: IF your website should happen to be under penalty from the biggest search engine in the world, read The Ultimate Google Algorithmic Penalty Recovery Guide.

 How does an SEO help your business generate leads and revenue?